wp-plugins/nextgen-facebook/readme.txt

 = Best Performance =

-NGFB Open Graph+ is fast and tuned for performance, and unlike most plugins, makes full use of all available caching techniques as well (persistent / non-persistent object and disk caching).
+**NGFB Open Graph+ is fast and tuned for performance**, and unlike most plugins, makes full use of all available caching techniques as well (persistent / non-persistent object and disk caching).

-NGFB Open Graph+ also includes and creates only the PHP library files and object classes it needs, thus having a *much smaller footprint / size* than most other full featured plugins.
+NGFB Open Graph+ only includes the PHP library files and creates the object classes it needs, thus having a *much smaller footprint / size* than most other full featured plugins.

 = Clean Uninstall =

-Try the NGFB Open Graph+ plugin with complete confidence -- when uninstalled, NGFB Open Graph+ removes *all* traces of itself from the database.
+Try the NGFB Open Graph+ plugin with complete confidence -- when uninstalled, NGFB Open Graph+ removes *all* traces of itself from the database (options, site options, user and post meta, transients, etc.).

 = Great Support =

-NGFB Open Graph+ is being actively developed and supported.
+**NGFB Open Graph+ is actively being developed and supported**.
 You can review the [FAQ](http://surniaulula.com/extend/plugins/nextgen-facebook/faq/) and [Other Notes](http://surniaulula.com/extend/plugins/nextgen-facebook/other_notes/) pages for additional setup information.
-If you have questions or suggestions, post them to the WordPress [Support Forum](http://wordpress.org/support/plugin/nextgen-facebook).
+If you have any suggestions or comments, post them to the [WordPress support forum](http://wordpress.org/support/plugin/nextgen-facebook) or the [Pro version support website](http://support.surniaulula.com/support/home).

 = Developer Friendly =

-NGFB Open Graph+ also offers a wide variety of filter hooks, functions, methods and constants to customize the output and behavior of the plugin.
+NGFB Open Graph+ also offers a [wide variety of filter hooks](http://support.surniaulula.com/support/solutions/articles/1000000153-filter-hooks), functions, methods and [constants](http://support.surniaulula.com/solution/articles/1000000154-constants) to customize the output and behavior of the plugin.

 = Pro Version =